Anti-collision Technologies for Unmanned Aerial Vehicles: Recent Advances and Future Trends: Collision Avoidance Methods

 As illustrated in Fig. \ref{Collision Cone}, the collision cone is formed by a set of tangent lines from the UAV to the risk area, where the risk area is a sphere area around the obstacle.

 If the velocity vector of the UAV is detected within the collision cone, the UAV will fly out of the collision cone as fast as possible to prevent collision according to the collision cone algorithm.

-Specifically, \cite{M_CA_CM_2} applied collision cone algorithm and established a collision cone when obstacles appear in the flight path of UAV.
+Specifically, {for stationary obstacles,} \cite{M_CA_CM_2} applied collision cone algorithm and established a collision cone when obstacles appear in the flight path of UAV.
 When a collision is about to occur, the destination of flight path is temporally set as the closest tangent point.
 Then, the UAV will fly along the tangent line through this tangent point.
 When the UAV reaches this point, the destination of the UAV will be reset to the original destination.
 The UAV will not enter the collision cone again due to the inertia, so that it can bypass the obstacle.

-\cite{M_CA_CM_3} constructed a 2D collision cone and searches for the minimum angle $\theta_d$ between the velocity vector of the UAV and the hypotenuses of the cone.
-The speed vector of the UAV will be rotated immediately with an angle greater than $\theta_d$ to ensure that the UAV flies out of the collision cone.
-Collision cone is usually applied to deal with the obstacles nearby and can be applied in scenarios without too many obstacles.
+{For dynamic obstacles,} \cite{M_CA_CM_3} constructed a 2-D collision cone and searches for the minimum angle $\theta_d$ between the {relative} velocity vector of the UAV and the hypotenuses of the cone.
+The {direction} of the UAV will be rotated immediately with an angle greater than $\theta_d$ to ensure that the UAV flies out of the collision cone. {\cite{M_CollisionCone1} extended the collision cone method to 3-D scenario.
+A pyramid collision cone is established to avoid cube obstacles.
+The flight test is taken indoors with static obstacles in the flight path, which shows that the algorithm can successfully avoid static obstacles in 3-D space.}

+Collision cone is usually applied to deal with the obstacles nearby and can be applied in the scenarios without too many obstacles. {Besides, due to the low computational complexity and high real-time performance, the collision cone methods have good performance on collision avoidance of dynamic obstacles.}

-(2) Dubins path
+(2) Dubins {Path}

 The Dubins path is the shortest path between two positions considering the turning radius and the speed direction of vehicles, which was proposed by Dubins \cite{M_CA_CM_3.5}.
 Because of the turning radius, the Dubins path is usually constructed by a series of arcs and the tangents between the arcs, as illustrated in Fig. \ref{DubinsPath}.